 Yes, you are allowed to retake one specific GED subtest (module) to boost your score on that specif subtest.

 The four subtests that the GED exam is made up of, are independent tests or modules.
 Be aware, though, again, that individual jurisdictions may have different policies on whether and how often you are allowed to retake portions of the GED exam.
-Check also this post about colleges that accept GED scores.

 If your scores are in the “college-ready” (165-174) and “college-ready plus credit” (175-200) ranges, additional college entrance requirements like taking the SAT or ACT or extra remedial classes may be waived.
+This depends on the school but more and more universities and colleges accept these college-ready GED scores in lieu of some other college-entrance test.

 Last Updated on